-The aim of this review is to reduce the number of Parliamentary constituency boundaries in the UK from 650 to 600.
-It is also to make Parliamentary constituency fairer and more equal.
+This review aims to reduce the number of Parliamentary constituency boundaries in the UK from 650 to 600.

 - Parliamentary Boundary Review Summary 2018 [PDF 147KB]

-- Map showing initial proposals for the Yorkshire and Humber [PDF 147KB]
+- Map showing initial proposals for the Yorkshire and Humber [PDF 1930KB]

 The Boundary Commission for England (BCE) has publish all representations (almost 20,000) on their website, visit: Boundary Commission for England .